-UCS-M4 O Cisco recommends Cisco IMC 4.0(2L). servers In UCS CIMC latest version 4.1.(2k) there is a NVM (firmware) version mismatch for Intel i40e drivers

-UCS-M5 servers

-- O Use the latest CIMC 4.2(2a) - O not use 3.1(3c) to 3.1(3h), 3.0(4a), 4.0(2c), or 4.0(2d). - For GPU support, you must ensure that the server has CIMC 4.0(2f).
+UCS-M5 For UCS-M5-C220 and UCS-M5-240 servers Use the UCS suggested release based on software quality, stability and longevity CIMC 4.3(2.240009).
+CVIM BU tested this version in lab on Rhel VM's. o Do not use 3.1(3c) to 3.1(3h), 3.0(4a), 4.0(2c), or 4.0(2d).

-For UCS-C240, use 4.1(2d) or higher.

 Indicates that it is tested with Intel NIC BOM.

-Other versions of CIMC may work, but you must test Cisco VIM deployment with those versions before rolling it into production.

-We recommend the customers to move forward with the new releases of CIMC versions after testing and validating it in a non production environment, if old releases are deprecated or if new fixes solve their problem.
+Other versions of CIMC may work, but you must test Cisco VIM deployment with those versions before rolling it into We recommend the customers to move forward with the new releases of CIMC versions after testing and validating it in a non production environment, if old releases are deprecated or if new fixes solve their problem.
+There is no support for GPU UCS-M6 Use the UCS suggested release based on software quality, stability and longevity CIMC 4.3(2.240043).
+CVIM BU tested this version in lab on Rhel VM's servers

+Starting from CVIM 4.4.3, there is NO support for CVIM Fresh Installation on UCS M4 servers